 The Original Perfect Roast Chicken Recipe

-I would encourage you to refer to the original recipe if you want to read how Ina does it.
+If you want to read exactly how Ina does it, check out her original version.
 For this recipe, I’ve morphed the original perfect roast chicken into a version that works for Whole30 and paleo diets, and it’s just as delicious!

 Can you roast a whole chicken with ghee?

 This was a question I also needed to know the answer to for my Whole30 purposes.
 So what did I do?
 Tried it out myself.
 All my other ghee/butter swaps worked perfectly, so couldn’t see why this one wouldn’t work.

 Answer: YES, you can 100% swap ghee for butter from the original recipe.
 The skin was just as crispy, golden brown, and the chicken was perfectly juicy and delicious.

 How do you cook this simple whole roast chicken?